google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

 OS X and Ubuntu users can always run \`ifconfig\` from the terminal; Windows users can run \`ipconfig\` from the command prompt.

-## Test on Mobile Using Port Forwarding
+## Use Port Forwarding to Connect to Your Server

 It's often easier and more flexible to test your site using Chromes Port Forwarding feature.
 This shares localhost sites from your computer, to your phone over